The Most Beautiful Fjords in Norway: 20 Stunning Places to Visit

 1. Geirangerfjord

 Geirangerfjord is, without doubt, Norway’s most famous fjord.
-Appearing in the Norwegian movie The Wave and Disney’s Frozen has certainly helped, and Geirangerfjord is among the country’s most visited tourist attractions.
+Its dramatic scenery inspired parts of Disney’s Frozen, while the nearby mountain above the fjord formed the backdrop to the Norwegian disaster movie The Wave (Bølgen).
+Today, Geirangerfjord is one of the country’s most visited natural attractions.

 Along with Nærøyfjord, some 120km away, it forms part of a Unesco World Heritage Site.
 Make no mistake, this is classic fjord scenery!